ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 - messageType REQUIRED.
 It MUST be the value urn:ietf:satp:msgtype:error-msg.

 - sessionId REQUIRED: This is the current session in which the error pertains.

+- errorMsgType: The pevious msg-type that was erronous.

 - errorType REQUIRED: This is the error code.

 - errorSeverity REQUIRED: This is the severity level of the error, leading to the action.

-- hashPrevMessage REQUIRED.
-The hash of the previous message to which the error pertains.

 Futher discussion on protocol errors can be found below.